Rollerskis Guide – Test, Safety & Real Ski Feel

 What are rollerskis?

-Rollerskis are training skis for dryland that mimic cross-country skiing on snow, both classic and skate.
+Rollerskis are training skis for dryland that mimic cross-country skiing on snow, in both classic and skate styles.

 What is the difference between classic and skate rollerskis?

-Classic rollerskis use diagonal stride and wider wheels, while skate rollerskis use a lateral skating motion and narrower wheels, typically 100 mm in diameter.
+Classic rollerskis use a diagonal stride and wider wheels.
+Skate rollerskis use a side-to-side skating motion and narrower wheels, usually 100 mm in diameter.

 Which rolling resistance should I choose?